ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-Once the helper has processed each valid report share in `AggregationJobInitReq.report_shares`, the helper then creates an `AggregationJob` message to complete its initialization.
+Once the helper has processed each valid report share in `AggregationJobInitReq.report_shares`, the helper then creates an `AggregationJobResp` message to complete its initialization.
 This message is structured as follows:

 ~~~